-41.6 Variation of notice period
+42.8 Variation of notice period

-Notwithstanding the requirement to give at least 10 weeks' notice of the date of commencement of parental leave, such notice may be for a greater or lesser period, where it is necessary to vary the date of commencement of parental leave due to a variation in the actual date of arrival of the child.
-Such variation does not count as a variation for the purposes of subclause 41.7.
+Notwithstanding the requirement to give at least 10 weeks' notice of the date of commencement of Parental Leave, the notice may be for a greater or lesser period, where it is necessary to vary the date of commencement of Parental Leave due to a variation in the actual date of arrival of the child.
+This variation does not count as a variation for the purposes of subclause 42.9.

-41.7 Variation of period of parental leave
+42.9 Variation of period of Parental Leave

-Unless agreed otherwise between the employer and employee, an employee may apply to their employer to change the period of parental leave on one occasion.
-Any such change will be notified at least four weeks prior to the commencement of the changed arrangements.
+Unless agreed otherwise between the Employer and employee, an employee may apply to their Employer to change the period of Parental Leave on one occasion.
+Any change will be notified at least four weeks prior to the commencement of the changed arrangements.

-41.8 Parental leave and other entitlements
+42.10 Parental Leave and other entitlements

-- (a) An employee may in lieu of or in conjunction with parental leave, access other paid leave entitlements which the employee has accrued, such as annual leave, long service leave, and TOIL or other time off entitlements accrued under flexible working arrangements, subject to the total amount of leave not exceeding 52 weeks. - (b) An employee is entitled to apply for leave without pay following parental leave to extend their leave by up to two years. - (c) Approval for leave without pay, which may not be unreasonably withheld, is required for such extension and approval will be subject to all other available leave entitlements being exhausted.
+- (a) An employee may in lieu of or in conjunction with Parental Leave, access other paid leave entitlements which the employee has accrued, such as Annual Leave, Long Service Leave, and time off in lieu or other time off entitlements accrued under flexible working arrangements, subject to the total amount of leave not exceeding 52 weeks. - (b) An employee is entitled to apply for Leave Without Pay following Parental Leave to extend their leave by up to two years. - (c) Approval for Leave Without Pay, which may not be unreasonably withheld, is required for such extension and approval will be subject to all other available leave entitlements being exhausted.

-41.9 Transfer to a safe job
+42.11 Transfer to a safe job

-- (a) If the employee gives her employer a medical certificate from a medical practitioner containing a statement to the effect that, in the medical practitioner's opinion, the employee is fit to work, but that it is not advisable for her to continue in her present position for a stated period because of: - (i) illness, or risks, arising out of her pregnancy; or - (ii) hazards connected with that position; then the employer must modify the duties of the position or alternatively transfer the employee to a safe job at the same classification level for the period during which she is unable to continue in her present position.
+- (a) If the employee gives her Employer a medical certificate from a medical practitioner containing a statement to the effect that, in the medical practitioner's opinion, the employee is fit to work, but that it is not advisable for her to continue in her present position for a stated period because of: - (i) illness, or risks, arising out of her pregnancy; or - (ii) hazards connected with that position; then the Employer must modify the duties of the position or alternatively transfer the employee to a safe job at the same classification level for the period during which she is unable to continue in her present position.

-- (b) If it is not reasonably practicable to modify the duties of the position or transfer the employee to a safe job, the employee is entitled to paid leave for the period during which she is unable to continue in her present position. - (c) An entitlement to paid leave provided in subclause 41.9(b) is in addition to any other leave entitlement the employee has and the employee is to be paid the amount the employee would reasonably have expected to be paid if the employee had worked during that period.

-- (d) An entitlement to paid leave provided in subclause 41.9(b) ends at the earliest of: - (i) the end of the period stated in the medical certificate; - (ii) if the employee's pregnancy results in the birth of a living child the end of the day before the date of birth; or - (iii) if the employee's pregnancy ends otherwise than with the birth of a living child the end of the day before the end of the pregnancy.
+- (b) If it is not reasonably practicable to modify the duties of the position or transfer the employee to a safe job, the employee is entitled to paid leave for the period during which she is unable to continue in her present position. - (c) An entitlement to paid leave provided in subclause 42.11(b) is in addition to any other leave entitlement the employee has and the employee is to be paid the amount the employee would reasonably have expected to be paid if the employee had worked during that period. - (d) An entitlement to paid leave provided in subclause 42.11(b) ends at the earliest of: - (i) the end of the period stated in the medical certificate; - (ii) if the employee's pregnancy results in the birth of a living child the end of the day before the date of birth; or - (iii) if the employee's pregnancy ends otherwise than with the birth of a living child the end of the day before the end of the pregnancy.

-41.10 Temporary reduction in hours during pregnancy
+42.12 Temporary reduction in hours during pregnancy